LaDeMonika/42_Git_GitHub_Workshop/README.md

 - Instead of merging you can also rebase.
 What is the difference?
     - merge: combines two commit histories and creates a new commit "merge"
-        - syntax: when you're in the main-branch type "git merge <side-branch>" -> this means: "merge side-branch into the main-branch"
+        - syntax: when you're in the main-branch type "git merge <side_branch>" -> this means: "merge side-branch into the main-branch"
     - rebase: changes the commit history of one branch, so that it looks like there were never diverging commits. instead if will "put on commit on top of the other".
-        - syntax: when you're in the side-branch type "git rebase <main-branch>" -> this means: "rebase the side-branch onto the main-branch"
+        - syntax: when you're in the side-branch type "git rebase <main_branch>" -> this means: "rebase the side-branch onto the main-branch"
         - this command will move the base of the side-branch to the tip of the main-branch and rewrite the commit history of the side-branch.
         - with rebase you usually have to use "git push --force" afterwards to push it to your remote repository. so be very careful with this command, because it will also overwrite the remote commit history!